 Another fabric that is more commonly used by Bunto Kazmi is silk.
 Silk is used everywhere in Pakistani bridals and formals; it is truly a go-to fabric for Pakistani weddings since it is regarded as one of the most luxurious fabric in the world and is derived from the from the cocoon of mulberry silkworm larvae.
 There are many forms of silk available in the market, there is China silk/Pure silk, synthetic silk, and combinations of both.
 It is of utmost importance that pure silk is used in bridals because the level of embroidery that goes on it, we do not want to risk snagging the fabric.

-Even though chiffon is not the most favorite among Pakistani brides, Bunto Kazmi uses it on occasion.
+Even though chiffon is not the most favorite among Pakistani brides, her label uses it on occasion.
 Since Pakistani markets have a plethora of synthetic chiffons available, it is not fancied as it is used to be.
 However, pure chiffon is quite expensive than its other counterparts and is a light, airy fabric to wear on a hot Pakistani summer night or if you prefer a lot of fluidity and movement in some aspect of your dress.
-I haven’t seen chiffon being used on an entire Bunto Kazmi dress, but I have never seen Bunto Kazmi use just one fabric in her designs in the first place.

-Well guys, I hope you learned something about Pakistani bridals here and of course about Bunto Kazmi bridals and formals in particular.
+Well guys, I hope you learned something about Pakistani bridals here.
 Please consider the season you are getting married in and your personal preference for your overall look when deciding on a fabric for your bridal (or formal).
-Happy Shopping!